ercercercerc68/C4D-SmartSleep/README.md

 # C4D Smart Sleep 💤
-Automatically puts your PC to sleep after being idle — **except when Cinema 4D is actually rendering**.
+Automatically puts your PC to sleep after being idle. **except when Cinema 4D is actually rendering**.

 ---